Surajk86808/Playto-Community/EXPLAINER.md

             .order_by("-karma")
         )

-        # Find user's position in Python
+        # Find where the user appears in the list
         rank = None
         karma = 0
         for idx, row in enumerate(leaderboard, start=1):